kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ## Improving NLUs using NLStudio

-Before you begin, you can see our NLStudio full tutorial on links (link tutorial NLStudio).
+Before you begin, you can see our NLStudio full tutorial on [here](https://docs.kata.ai/tutorial/nl-studio/).
 In this section, you will create a NLModel which able to process pizza ordering orders.
 Let's start.

 ### Create new NLU